 International Student Guidelines

-Please read the following information to determine your immigration status and the requirements that need to be met to obtain an I-20 Certificate of Eligibility for the F-1 student visa to attend Harvard Summer School.
+Please read the following information to understand the immigration regulations regarding study in the United States.
+Below you will also find the requirements that need to be met to obtain an I-20 Certificate of Eligibility for the F-1 student visa to attend Harvard Summer School.
+For the most current visa information, check the US Department of State website periodically.

-The F-1 student visa is the appropriate visa for you if your main reason for coming to the United States is to attend a Harvard Summer School session on campus, and you will be registered for either:
+The F-1 student visa is the appropriate visa for you if your main reason for coming to the United States is to attend a Harvard Summer School session on campus, and you will be enrolled full-time in either:

 - A total of 8 undergraduate (UN) or graduate (GR) credits in the seven-week session